 The rich ancient Egyptians' ate meat - (beef, goat, mutton), fish from the Nile (perch, catfish, mullet) or poultry (goose, pigeon, duck, heron, crane) on a daily basis.
 Poor Egyptians only ate meat on special occasions but ate fish and poultry more often.

-The picture (right) shows ancient Egyptians hunting for fish and birds in the reeds that grew on the banks of the Nile.
+The picture (above) shows ancient Egyptians hunting for fish and birds in the reeds that grew on the banks of the Nile.

 Meat, fish and poultry was roasted or boiled.
 It was flavoured with salt, pepper, cumin, coriander, sesame, dill and fennel.

 Meat, fish and poultry that was not eaten quickly was preserved by salting or drying.

 A variety of vegetables were grown and eaten by the ancient Egyptians including onions, leeks, garlic, beans, lettuce, lentils, cabbages, radishes and turnips.

 Fruit including dates, figs, plums and melons were eaten for dessert.